You are here

 Mroczek is founder and former chair of the Book History and Biblical Literatures program unit at the Annual Meeting of the Society of Biblical Literature.
 Publications can be accessed here, and news about her award winning new project, Out of the Cave, can be found here.

 Laura Quick (Oxford)

-Laura Quick is Associate Professor of Hebrew Bible at the University of Oxford (as of August 1, 2019).
+Laura Quick is Associate Professor of Hebrew Bible at the University of Oxford.
 From 2017-2019 she was Assistant Professor of Religion and Judaic Studies at Princeton University.
 Quick’s research is situated at the intersection of Biblical Studies, Assyriology, and Classics.
 Her scholarship is concerned with the composition of biblical literature in the wider context of the ancient Near East, with an emphasis on the production, consumption, and transformation of sacred texts by religious communities.

 She is the author of Deuteronomy 28 and the Aramaic Curse Tradition, which considers the relationship of Deuteronomy 28 to the curse traditions of the ancient Near East.
 The book focuses on the linguistic and cultural means of the transmission of these traditions to the book of Deuteronomy, examining a broad range of materials, including Old Aramaic inscriptions.
 The book demonstrates the value of Northwest Semitic texts as primary sources to reorient our view of an ancient world usually seen through a biblical or Mesopotamian lens.

 Quick is a steering committee member of the Philology in Hebrew Studies program unit at the Society of Biblical Literature Annual Meeting.
-Her publications can be found here.
+Many of her publications can be found here.